keptn/lifecycle-toolkit/docs/blog/posts/multi-stage-delivery-using-gitops.md

 First things first, since we talk about GitOps in this article, we need a git repository to host the Helm chart of our application.
-We are use GitHub in this example, which allows us to use GitHub Actions to implement the promotion from `dev` to `production`.
+We use GitHub in this example, which allows us to use GitHub Actions to implement the promotion from `dev` to `production`.